savvas-paragkamian/mac_scripting/README.md

 # Mac scripting

 This repository contains scripts for the automation of macos and application tasks.
 Also it contains script for the initiation of new macs.
+The inspiration comes from Corey Schafer [dotfiles repository](https://github.com/CoreyMSchafer/dotfiles).

 ## Mac initiation